Smerity/bitflipped/README.md

 + The bigger your RAM, the bigger your detector, so use a desktop's RAM if you can
 + The background radiation from cosmic rays increases with altitude, from 0.3 mSv per year for sea-level areas to 1.0 mSv per year for higher-altitude cities, so for best results use this on a plane or in outer space
 + Beware smart memory systems - the Mac will compress least unused chunks of memory when running low on RAM and zeroes would compress quite well, effectively reducing the size of your cosmic ray detector =\[

+**Thanks to:**
++ Thanks to [Brightness by Chameleon Design from the Noun Project](https://thenounproject.com/search/?q=brightness&i=374305) for the logo
++ Our computers for putting up with unsafe workplaces